 Sicily Sightseeing Video

 Sicily has seen peoples from many ethnic backgrounds.
 Its location at the crossroads of the Mediterranean Sea made it popular among various colonizers and invaders.
 This cultural mix today is a unique and authentic Sicilian culture.
 We all know of the Greek and Roman influences on Italian history, but did you know about the Arabic, Byzantine, Spanish, and even Norman occupations that left their marks?
 For the architecture buffs the buildings reveal the presences of these diverse visitors.
 In Sicily traditions remain important.
 Be they Catholic festivals, equestrian competitions harking back to the Middle Ages, or Greek dramas performed in amphitheaters, learning about Italian culture must include witnessing these riches.
 After you spend your day enjoying all that Sicily has to offer, treat yourself to the best Sicily vacation options.
 Stay in a hotel on the coast near Taormina and Siracusa.
 End your evening with a view of the sea.
 Or enjoy a hassle free all inclusive southern Italy and Sicily tour.
 Travel from Rome through southern Italy and Sicily.
 You’ll visit all the sightseeing highlights and take in the southern Italian culture.
 For cruise-lovers an Italy vacation that sails the Mediterranean to Sicily’s ancient ports is relaxing and enriching.

 Sicily Sightseeing Highlights

+Sicily’s capital city is busy with shopping and open air markets.
+Its seafood markets are quite a sight.
 One of the most stunning examples of Norman architecture, most likely incorporating a former Arab fortress, can be found in Palazzo de Normanni, a palace that contains the Cappella Palatina, a chapel fit for royalty with resplendent gold and icons.